sahilrajput03/learn-blockchain/solidity-only.md

 Also, in case if the validator try to tamper with with block then all his stacke will not be returned and also the txn fees will not be offered:

 ![image](https://user-images.githubusercontent.com/31458531/201081513-c761880a-6a09-4418-8a7e-68a9f3ea9447.png)

+Pos works on **Risk and Rewards** basis i.e., who ever stakes more ETH will have  more probability of getting selected in the opportunity to validate a block. (whereas in PoW it happens with the competitive war between nodes).